raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO Session, the server can adapt its responses to better fit the client's needs.

-Once a DSO Session is in progress ({{establishment}}) a Keepalive request message MAY be initiated by a server.
+Once a DSO Session is in progress ({{establishment}}) a Keepalive message MAY be initiated by a server.
-When sent by a server, the Keepalive request message MUST be sent as an unacknowledged request, with the MESSAGE ID set to zero.
+When sent by a server, the Keepalive message MUST be sent as an unacknowledged message, with the MESSAGE ID set to zero.
 The client MUST NOT generate a response to a server-initiated DSO Keepalive message.
 If a client receives a Keepalive request message with a nonzero MESSAGE ID then this is a fatal error and the client MUST forcibly abort the connection immediately.
-The Keepalive request message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
+The Keepalive unacknowledged message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
 No client DSO response message to this unilateral declaration is required or allowed.

-The Keepalive TLV is not used as a request message Additional TLV.
+The Keepalive TLV is not used as an Additional TLV.

 In response messages the Keepalive TLV is used only as a Response Primary TLV, replying to a Keepalive request message from the client.
 A Keepalive TLV MUST NOT be added as to other responses a Response Additional TLV.
-If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client, then it does so by sending an unacknowledged Keepalive request message of its own, as described above.
+If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client, then it does so by sending an unacknowledged Keepalive message of its own, as described above.

 It is not required that the Keepalive TLV be used in every DSO Session.